 Flavorsome and easy delights cooked from scratch in a home kitchen

-- I believe that you don’t want to spend a few hours every day of the week on a complicated home cooked meal for yourself or your family and friends, because frankly, life is too short!
+- We believe that you don’t want to spend a few hours every day of the week on a complicated home cooked meal for yourself or your family and friends, because frankly, life is too short!

-- I know that you are concerned for the health of your loved ones and want to serve them wholesome, delicious food with easily available fresh (or frozen) ingredients, and without the additives and preservatives that are prevalent in most ready meals or junk food options.
+- We know that you are concerned for the health of your loved ones and want to serve them wholesome, delicious food with easily available fresh (or frozen) ingredients, and without the additives and preservatives that are prevalent in most ready meals or junk food options.

-- I believe that we can take charge of our own wellbeing and achieve a balance between delicious and nutritious eating, without denying ourselves the pleasure of eating what we like, in moderation.
+- We believe that we can take charge of our own wellbeing and achieve a balance between delicious and nutritious eating, without denying ourselves the pleasure of eating what we like, in moderation.

 Ethical and Responsible travel that encourages local cultural connections

-- I believe that the best way to learn about a people and a culture is through their food and food customs and that you are more interested in history, culture and unique experiences than listicles; or me posing like a gazelle gazing soulfully into the distance.
+- We believe that the best way to learn about a people and a culture is through their food and food customs and that you are more interested in history, culture and unique experiences than listicles; or me posing like a gazelle gazing soulfully into the distance.

-- I believe that every traveler has a responsibility to the environment and people that we encounter, to either leave them unscathed by our presence or to somehow add value.
+- We believe that every traveler has a responsibility to the environment and people that we encounter, to either leave them unscathed by our presence or to somehow add value.

-- I know that travelling is not cheap or accessible to everyone but ‘a change is as good as a holiday’ as my father used to say.
+- We know that travelling is not cheap or accessible to everyone but ‘a change is as good as a holiday’ as my father used to say.

 Attentiveness and awareness about all aspects of a compassionate life, healthy mind and active body

-- I believe that our health is inextricably linked to the foods that we consume and that many of the highly processed staples are making us less healthy than we could be.
+- We believe that our health is inextricably linked to the foods that we consume and that many of the highly processed staples are making us less healthy than we could be.

-- I believe that there is more to being happy and healthy than a number on a weighing scale and that our mental, emotional and spiritual health are intertwined.
+- We believe that there is more to being happy and healthy than a number on a weighing scale and that our mental, emotional and spiritual health are intertwined.